-[00:39:45] I sound silly, but it’s accepting that reality.
-So although nobody’s really looking for it, I think it’s, it’s helpful and therapeutic.
+[00:39:45] It sounds silly, but it’s accepting that reality.
+So although nobody’s really looking for it, I think it’s, it’s helpful and therapeutic to do it.

 [00:39:53] Amber Miller: And I think along the same lines it’s important for those that are giving cards to be patient with the [00:40:00] survivors, that some of the, the process of writing thank you cards can feel daunting and sometimes they don’t get to it for a month or two months after.

-[00:40:08] Unfortunately we have received some calls of people calling saying, do you know if this family has written, thank you cards yet.
-I haven’t gotten anything in the mail, which is kind of crazy, but it does happen.
-So just know and give them kind of that.
-That it may not come right away after.
+[00:40:08] Unfortunately we have received some calls of people calling saying, do you know if this family has written thank you cards yet?
+I haven’t gotten anything in the mail.
+Which is kind of crazy, but it does happen.
+So just know and give them that grace that it may not come right away after.

 [00:40:24] Pete Waggoner: Well, and I think it’s just such a great acknowledgement of your appreciation of them, their efforts, their generosity, no matter what it is.

 [00:40:33] And it’s the recognition of your loved one, which, when the process is right, it is right to say, thank you.
-It’s just, when you do give, when you do get a thank, you know, for, from it, it’s like, oh, wow.
-So, but here’s the cool part when you get.
-It immediately, that moment puts you into that moment again.
+It’s just, when you do give, when you do get a thank you note from it it’s like, “oh, wow.”
+So, but here’s the cool part when you get them.
+It immediately, that moment, puts you into that moment again.
 And it’s a really actually refreshing thing as well.

 [00:40:54] If you were just a part of it, but not a family member.

-[00:40:57] Mike O’Connel: Pete, this is something I tell families too.
+[00:40:57] Mike O’Connell: Pete, this is something I tell families too.
 And, not a [00:41:00] lot following actually, but the kids are there.
 They’re there for the weekend and they want to whip these out.
 Okay.
-Because they’re all here and then we’ll take care of it for.
-Or we’ll take care of it for dad.
+Because they’re all here and then we’ll take care of it for Mom.
+Or we’ll take care of it for Dad.

-[00:41:13] What I was telling him is it may be convenient for you to get them all done, but please let your mom or dad do a couple of day that helps them accept the reality.
-And it helps them process their grief, but people always get them done out of the way.
+[00:41:13] What I was telling him is it may be convenient for you to get them all done, but please let your Mom or Dad do a couple a day.
+That helps them accept the reality.
+And it helps them process their grief, but people always get them done, out of the way.
 And then the house is quiet and they’re by themselves.

-[00:41:34] So do a few at a day because nobody’s expecting you to get them done in the next.
+[00:41:34] So do a few a day because nobody’s expecting you to get them done in the next week.
 And if you’re months out and you’re still writing them, that’s fantastic.
 Seriously.
 That’s fantastic.

 [00:41:54] It’s part of the process.
-Let it dry a drought for awhile.
+Let it draw out for awhile.
 And then you can process through [00:42:00] that as well.
 This has been great stuff.
 Great.
 Yeah.
 We even had new tips in here from our last one.
-So hopefully you all that have a loved the last funeral etiquette podcast have come to this one, but keep in mind that the website here at oconnellfuneralhomes.com is a great resource for further questions.
+So hopefully you all that have loved the last funeral etiquette podcast have come to this one.
+But keep in mind that the website here at oconnellfuneralhomes.com is a great resource for further questions.

 [00:42:20] Mike O’Connell: Look on the resource tab.
 It’ll talk about etiquette.
-Talk about writing eulogies, all these questions that people have that you don’t get to add.
+Talk about writing eulogies.
+All these questions that people have that you don’t get to ask.
 We, we try to have a tab for them.

 [00:42:44] Funeral etiquette from the good grief podcast for Michael O’Connell and Amber Miller.
 I’m Pete Waggoner.
 So long everybody.